firasesbai/firasesbai.github.io/_posts/2021-10-07-how-i-started-this-blog.markdown

 *In this article we will see how to easily setup and publish your first blog website.*

 ![image](/assets/images/articles/4_how_i_started_this_blog.png)
-<br /> *Figure 1: What is Jekyll, Image from [Geeksforgeeks]*
+<br /> *Figure 1: What is Jekyll, Image from [Geeksforgeeks](https://www.geeksforgeeks.org/jekyll-vs-wordpress/)*

-In a previous [post], I mentioned five reasons that were behind the existance of this blog.
+In a previous [post](https://firasesbai.github.io/articles/2021/04/12/why-i-started-this-blog.html), I mentioned five reasons that were behind the existance of this blog.
 Now, it is time to walk you through the journey of actually creating it.

 In this article, we will start by setting up a simple blog using **Jekyll**, then enrich it with useful features to help you reach out and engage with your audience and finally deploy it easily using **GitHub Pages** and make it discoverable.